 Bin collection dates

 We collect rubbish and recycling from households in County Durham on alternate weeks - one week we empty your rubbish bin and the following week we empty your recycling bin.
 Garden waste is collected every two weeks while the scheme is running.

-You can find out your collection day by clicking on My Durham and entering your house name or number and postcode.
+You can find out your collection day using the following form, just enter your postcode and then your house name or number.

 Putting your bin out